 Covid Conversations: Life in a Time of Corona is a podcast created and hosted by Rachel Hopkin PhD that features conversations between Ohioans who are professionally and/or personally involved with the arts and humanities and their paired counterparts around the globe.
 Covid Conversations will be archived at the Folklore Archives and made available on the FolkOhio website and other media channels.
 Dr. Hopkin is a UK-born, US-based folklorist, BBC-trained journalist and award-winning radio producer whose reports and documentaries have been broadcast on media outlets around the world, including the BBC, National Public Radio in the US, and national networks in Australia, Canada, The Netherlands, and Ireland.

-The series is funded by an OSU Global Arts and Humanities Discovery Theme grant.
+The series is funded by an OSU Global Arts and Humanities Discovery Theme grant and is a collaboration between the OSU Center for Folklore Studies, the OSU Humanities Institute, and Ohio Humanities.
 Its 12 episodes will be published between September 2020 and August 2021.
 It is produced and presented by radio producer and folklorist Dr. Rachel Hopkin.
 Covid Conversations: Life in a Time of Corona is available on Apple Podcasts and Stitcher.

 Episode 1: The first episode features two wordsmiths and artists: Omopé Carter Daboiku in Dayton, Ohio, and Alinah Azadeh, who joins us from Lewes in the southeast of England.